BorisMolch/pfrontend-temp/content/blog/first-introduction-to-making-music-in-vr-with-patchworld-interviews-with-two-creators-from-madrid.md

 The hands-on workshop, led by Gad Barush Hinkis, product owner at PatchXR, provided an introduction to PatchWorld, our VR music platform to create and perform music in mixed and virtual reality.

-With 10 metaQuest 2 devices, attendees with various backgrounds, including music producers and new media artists, were able to experiment with PatchWorld and discover the endless creative possibilities it offers for music production and live performance.
+With 10 metaquest2 devices, attendees with various backgrounds, including music producers and new media artists, Vr veterans and newcomers, were able to experiment with PatchWorld and discover the endless creative possibilities it offers for music production and live performance.

-Check-out Gad setting-up the studio in mixed-reality with the QuestPro
+Check-out Gad setting-up the studio in colored mixed-reality
 {{< youtube pkU3sJ2WyyY >}}

-In this article, we will hear from two attendees of the workshop about their first experiences with PatchWorld and their thoughts on the role of immersive technology in the future of music creation:
+For this article, I interviewed two attendees of the workshop Let's hear about their first experiences with PatchWorld and their thoughts on the role of immersive technology in the future of music creation:

 **Toño Cabanelas, Audiovisual Engineer, Madrid.**